selenium

 • Chromium embedded browser delivered as a plugin (since 7.0)

-• Only one local browser can be automated at a time.
+• Only one local browser can be automated at a time in the GUI mode.
+Multiple parallel browsers can be started in the CLI mode since v7.2.6.

 • Automation of remote browsers (Selenium Grid) is supported since v6.3.